AdrianoW/MyLotteryApp/README.md

 This app will control a lottery where the administrator will create raffles and the users can buy tickets.

-The administrators than will draw a ticket from the boughted giving the prize to the winner.
+The administrators than will draw a ticket from the bought giving the prize to the winner.

 The App is composed of a Backend Server, written in Django Rest - Python and a Mobile Client for Android.